Dr. Terry K. Peterson, Chair

 Former Secretary of Juvenile Services, State of Maryland

 Kenneth served as Secretary of Juvenile Services from 2003-2007.
 During his tenure, he emphasized the role of mentoring and positive youth development in juvenile justice reform.
-As a member of the Governor's Executive Council, he was also a member of the Maryland Partnership for Children, Youth and Families, and the Advisory Board on After-School Opportunity Programs.
+As a member of the Governor's Executive Council, he was also a member of the Maryland Partnership for Children, Youth and Families, and of the Advisory Board on After-School Opportunity Programs.

 Vice-President, Community Banking, iBERIA BANK